I’ve been meditating since around 2004.

 Smile.
 Half-smiling while you are meditating can change what thoughts enter your mind.
 Even if you don’t feel like smiling, try it and see what happens.
 Many subtle changes to your physical body can dramatically alter your mood and thought-patterns.

 Music.
 Sometimes listening to relaxing music can help in meditation.
 It is up to you to decide what you feel comfortable with.
 If you like meditating with music then by all means go ahead.
-This is supposed to be fun (at least somewhat :D).

 Videos on Learning to Meditate